Christian Breukelman

 • Successfully argued a motion to dismiss a claim against an expert witness in respect of testimony given in a previous proceeding.
 B. v.
 Ontario (Child and Youth Services), 2019 ONSC 2734.

-• Successfully defended a hospital and nurse at a complex medical malpractice trial involving allegations following a difficult labour and delivery.
+• Defended a hospital and nurse at a complex medical malpractice trial involving allegations following a difficult labour and delivery.
 The plaintiffs’ action was dismissed on both standard of care and causation.
 Paul v.
 St. Joseph’s Health Care London (unreported).

 Speaking Engagements